Brief description of organisation

-Drawing • Painting • Natural pigments (grana cochinilla and other pigments) • Paper (papel amate) • Printmaking • Graphic design • Mexican textiles (telar de cintura, embroidery, backstrap weaving) • Sculpture • Ceramics (incl.
-Talavera, loza vidriada) • Gold leaf and other antique art techniques • Wood carving • Alebrijes • Ephemeral (including food and other perishable materials) • Photography: digital photography and alternative photographic processes • Digital media • Design
+Drawing • Painting • Natural pigments (cochineal, indigo, and other pigments) • Paper • Printmaking • Graphic design • Textiles • Mexican textiles (weaving, embroidery, back-strap weaving) • Sculpture • Ceramics • Mexican ceramics (Talavera, loza vidriada) • Gold leafing and antique art techniques • Wood carving • Performance • Ephemeral (including food and other perishable materials) • Photography: digital photography and alternative photographic processes • Digital media • Design and illustration

 • Selection decisions are based on artistic work.
-Candidates at all stages of their careers (emerging and established) must demonstrate a sense of potential.
+Candidates at all stages of their careers (emerging and established) must demonstrate responsibility and a sense of potential.

 • Our pool of applicants and residents is diverse in all aspects.

-• Our residency programs are opportunities for artists to pursue their own work, free of pressure (especially work that in their particular circumstances would normally be difficult to produce).
+• Our residency programs are competitive opportunities for artists to pursue their own work, free of pressure (especially work that in their particular circumstances would normally be difficult to produce).

 • The creation of community among fellow artists and staff during the residency period is important.